-On the back is the loading port and "the crown jewel", the optical pulse sensor, exactly as found on the bracelet Fitbit Charge HRDespite the fact that the charging port has no protection, the watch is submersible up to 50m, although Fitbit recommends not to use it in the pool or shower.
+On the back is the charging port and "the jewel in the crown", the optical pulse sensor, exactly the same as the one found on the bracelet.
+Fitbit Charge HRDespite the fact that the charging port has no protection, the watch is submersible up to 50m, although Fitbit recommends not to use it in the pool or shower.
 But I have the impression that the reason for the warning is more to avoid possible skin irritation problems that some users complained about in the Fitbit Force.
 That is, despite the recommendation, it will stand up perfectly to your shower or swimming with it, although in contact with water the screen will stop working properly.

 This is the sensor that Surge uses, surrounded by two green LEDs that will flash insistently and throughout the day (although if you are bothered, you can deactivate it from the menu).
 And next to it, the connected charging cable.

 Finally, the wireless Bluetooth adapter.
 It is a Bluetooth Smart adapter, but it is only used for synchronizing the watch with the computer, you will not be able to use it to connect to other devices (mouse, keyboard, phone, etc.).
 And since the vast majority of you will be synchronizing with your mobile phone, the best thing you can do is put it back in place with the instruction manual, because after reading this test you will not need it either.